 Brunei Darussalam’s customs and traditions are shaped by the nation’s unique syncretism of the Islamic faith and its Malay identity.
 Islam was first introduced to Brunei in the 14th Century.
-The religion grew among the citizens when the nation’s first ruler, Awang Alak Betatar, converted to a Muslim and changed his name to Sultan Muhammad Shah.
-From that point, Islam has become an important factor in constructing the way of life of Bruneians.
+The religion grew among the citizens when the nation’s first ruler, Awang Alak Betatar, converted to a Islam and changed his name to Sultan Muhammad Shah.
+From that point, Islam has become an important factor in the way of life of Bruneians.

 The preservation of Brunei’s unique and elaborate customs is helmed by the Adat Istiadat Negara Department.
 Some of the functions of the department include upholding religious protocols and dress code of royal ceremonies.